Skip to main content

 • Changing passwords

-• Report to the Office of Cyber-Security and Information Assurance (OCSIA) and the Police using our cyber concerns online reporting form found on our website or by calling 686060.
+• Report to the Cyber Security Centre (CSC) and the Police using our cyber-concerns online reporting form found on our website or by calling 686060.

-• Consider seeking legal advice if the incident has had a significant impact on your business/customers.
+• Consider seeking legal advice if the incident has had a significant impact on your business or customers.
 If you have cyber insurance, they will be able to provide you with more advice.

 5. Learn from the incident